everpress-co/mailster/readme.txt

 = Version 2.4.9 =

+* new: option to create new campaigns on action hook based auto responders
 * change: moved text strings for GDPR to text tab for better localization.
 * added: `mailster_gdpr_label` filter to change the content.
 * fixed: empty strings on action hook based campaigns